julienyvenat/docker-suricata/README.md

 ## Usage

 ### Initial setup

+Now you can launch from ~~centos7~~ or alpine.
+By default, OS_SURICATA is set to **alpine** inside the .env file.

+To choose, you have to set the OS_SURICATA environment variable or change the value inside the .env file.

+Available values:
+ - alpine
+ - ~~centos7~~

 First: Start Suricata using docker-compose : (you have to be inside the repository to perform)